Diary of My trip to America and Havana

 In the morning ladies are seldom seen out, except occasionally for shopping, and then the best class are always accompanied by a negress, who rides side by side in the Victoria, or, if walking, keeps at a respectful distance behind.
 In the evenings the grand cafes, especially the Louvre next to the Hotel Inglaterra, are thronged with gentlemen smoking and talking with great animation.
 They take a variety of cooling drinks, which are a speciality in a climate where they have perpetual summer.

-The public conveyances are mostly one-horse Victorias for two persons; they have hoods and curtains to protect from the sun, and the fare is twenty cents (paper), or equal to fivepence per single journey; there are also open barouches, with two horses, for four persons.
+the sun, and the fare is twenty cents (paper), or equal to fivepence per single journey; there are also open barouches, with two horses, for four persons.
 On a few main routes tramcars and omnibuses, drawn by miserable-looking horses or Spanish mules, run frequently at cheap rates.
 The horses and mules in harness are provided with large tassels about the head to keep off the troublesome flies.

 For shade from the sun the streets of Havana have been purposely made very narrow, excepting only a few squares or open spaces, and the grand Prado or wide boulevard that divides the old part of the city from the more modern.
 The footpaths on each side are so narrow that people can walk along them only in single-file.